Best travel time Tayrona National Park

 Hotel tip Kantawa Eco Spa hotel - Tayrona National Park

-Are you going to Tayrona National Park and want to enjoy the wellness facilities of an eco spa hotel after an intense hike in the park?
+Are you going to Tayrona National Park and would like to enjoy the wellness facilities of an eco spa hotel after an intense hike in the park?
 Then Kantawa Eco Spa Hotel is highly recommended.
 Here you can enjoy the swimming pool with hydromassage showers and sun beds, jacuzzi, massages, sauna and Turkish bath.

 Kantawa Eco Spa Hotel is located in Calabazo, a 5-minute drive from the Calabazo entrance to Tayrona National Park and a 10-minute drive from the main entrance (Zaino) to Tayrona National Park.

-At this fine place you will completely relax.
+At this beautiful place you will completely relax.
 The hotel has a beautiful garden, where you can see all kinds of birds and butterflies.
 During a walk in the grounds we also saw a cute squirrel.
 By the river you can chill in the giant hammock.

 The wellness facilities